-Some companies now make clothing that’s lightweight, comfortable, and protects against UV exposure even when wet.
+Many companies now make clothing that’s lightweight, comfortable, and protects against UV exposure even when wet.
 It tends to be more tightly woven, and some have special coatings to help absorb UV rays.
 These sun-protective clothes may have a label listing the UV protection factor (UPF) value (the level of protection the garment provides from the sun’s UV rays, on a scale from 15 to 50+).
 The higher the UPF, the higher the protection from UV rays.

-Newer products, which are used like laundry detergents in a washing machine, can increase the UPF value of clothes you already own.
+Some products, which are used like laundry detergents in a washing machine, can increase the UPF value of clothes you already own.
 They add a layer of UV protection to your clothes without changing the color or texture.
 This can be useful, but it’s not exactly clear how much it adds to protecting you from UV rays, so it’s still important to follow the other steps listed here.